-Taifa brings more than 15 years of experience in strategic communications, public policy research and data analysis in the public, nonprofit and private sectors.
-Prior to joining the GBPI team, she served as the policy and communications director for Georgia Family Connection Partnership where she co-managed the Georgia KIDS COUNT project and monitored public policy and its impact on children, families and communities.
-Additionally, Taifa has held various positions with the Georgia Academy for Children and Youth Professionals and MBIA Muni Services/Municipal Tax Bureau Company in Philadelphia.
+Taifa brings more than 20 years of experience in strategic communications, public policy research and data analysis in the public, nonprofit and private sectors.
+Prior to joining the GBPI team as deputy director in 2011, she served as the policy and communications director for Georgia Family Connection Partnership where she co-managed the Georgia KIDS COUNT project and monitored public policy and its impact on children, families and communities.

-Taifa was an education policy fellow with the Georgia Partnership for Excellence in Education’s Class of 2009 Education Policy Fellowship Program, and is a graduate of the Georgia Academy for Economic Development.
-Taifa holds a bachelor’s in politics and economics from Mount Holyoke College and a master’s in public management and policy from the Heinz School of Public Policy and Management at Carnegie Mellon University, with a concentration in economic development and financial management.
+Taifa graduated from Mount Holyoke College and holds a master’s in public management and policy from the Heinz School of Public Policy and Management at Carnegie Mellon University, with a concentration in economic development and financial management.

-John McCosh joined GBPI in 2012 as director of communications.
-John is responsible for the organization’s external communication, including media relations, social media and event coordination.
+John McCosh is the deputy director of communications for GBPI, where he is responsible for the organization’s external communication, including media relations, social media and event coordination.
 He is GBPI’s primary media contact.

-Prior to joining GBPI, John was public relations manager for CredAbility, a nonprofit credit counseling service.
+Prior to joining GBPI in 2012, John was public relations manager for Consumer Credit Counseling Service of Greater Atlanta, a nonprofit dedicated to helping people get out of debt.
 Past experience includes more than a decade at the Atlanta Journal-Constitution as an editor and reporter covering business, as well as local and state government.

 John graduated from Georgia State University.

 John can be reached by email at firstname.lastname@example.org or at 404.420.1324×109.